alessandrojcm/shortest-path-graphicator/README.md

 [specification](https://graphviz.gitlab.io/_pages/doc/info/lang.html).

 **Important**: edges must have the ```label``` property set to a number as this will be parsed as the edge weight.
-Non integer node names will be converted to numbers.
+Non integer node names with be converted to numbers.

 Refer to the ```test.dot``` file for an example.